TheRiver/L-MATH/README.md

 L-MATH is a library for performing simple linear algebra.
-Vector and matrix classes are available, as are simple linear interpolation functions and various operations related to creating rotation matrices.
+Vector and matrix classes are available, as are simple linear interpolation functions, spline-based interpolations (Catmull-Rom and B-Spline methods), and various operations related to creating rotation matrices.

+L-MATH also contains various spline implementations, including those implemented using matrices:

+* Hermite curves
+* Cubic Beziér curves
+* Uniform, non-rational B-Splines
+* Catmull-Rom splines

+There are also general splines that are calculated using recurrence formulae (which is generally a more stable approach than using matrices), such as:

+* General Beziér curves of arbitrary degree
+* Non-Rational B-Splines, including uniform and non-uniform parametrisations.

 Vector
 ------